mattnkrueger/mattnkrueger/README.md

 2. University / Personal
 3. Tools

-Using this system for honesty... my university class is unique in the sense that we started before LLMs were mainstream, learned alongside LLMs, and graduated when LLMs and AI is all the hype.
+Using this system for transparency.

+My university class is unique in the sense that we started before LLMs were mainstream, learned alongside LLMs, and graduated when LLMs and AI is all the hype.
 Most course policies at Univeristy (2022-2026) strongly prohibited AI (which I adhered to) but some strongly permitted and encouraged the use of LLMs & AI IDEs (which I took advantage of).

-Note - some README.md files are AI Generated.
+I understand the importance of handcoding, especially as a junior dev at the start of his journey, but also want to keep up-to-date with industry tooling and learn to use AI to its fullest.
+Moving forward, I will complete both "handcoded" projects and "agentic" projects to show competency in both methods of software development.